agoose77/jupytex/README.md

 1. `latexmk` performs a new pass for the dependencies upon `\jobname.timestamp`

 ## Configuration
 Each code block must be given a language.
 One can specify the Jupyter kernel name with a `kernel` key parameter, which will be used instead of the language if present.
 In addition, a `session` key may be passed to create a distinct kernel for associated with the kernel-session pair.
+One can also access an existing kernel, using the `kernel` parameter, passing the name of a connection file.